 11. Denver Center for the Performing Arts

 Introduce your kids to the performing arts with a family-friendly show at Denver Center for the Performing Arts.
-Upcoming live theater performances include Corduroy (runs Oct.
-5-Dec.
-9, 2018 at the Conservatory Theatre) and A Christmas Carol (runs Nov.
-21-Dec.
-24, 2018 at the Stage Theatre).
+Check out the full line-up of shows here.

 12. Denver Skatepark